 It earned an Academy Award for Robert Krasker’s brilliant cinematography, a BAFTA for Best British Film, and the Grand Prize of the 1949 Cannes Film Festival, and fifty years later the BFI named it the greatest British film of the 20th Century.
 And that zither score, a delightfully playful and quaint sounding music by Anton Karas that captures the stereotype of old Europe and contrasts beautifully with the mercenary culture in front of us, may never stop swirling through your mind.

-Also on Blu-ray from Lionsgate, which presents the Studio Canal restoration, and on SVOD through Amazon Prime and other services.
+Also on Blu-ray and DVD and from Lionsgate, which presents the Studio Canal restoration, and on SVOD through Amazon Prime, iTunes, GooglePlay and/or other services.
 Availability may vary by service.

 The film was briefly released on Blu-ray in 2008 from Criterion, an edition long out of print (it fetches high prices as a collectible).
 Lionsgate’s release is mastered from the StudioCanal restoration and features a commentary track with Guy Hamilton (the film’s assistant director) and Angela Allen (2nd Unit Continuity) sharing anecdotes with actor/director/Orson Welles biographer Simon Callow, an interactive “Third Man Tour” of Vienna (with clips comparing location then and now), and archival audio-only interviews with Joseph Cotten and Graham Greene among the supplements, which also includes a featurette on the zither, a radio show, and a 20-page booklet with an overview essay by Charles Drazin.